 - If you're not a Member, or you'd like to batch download the entire Treks database you can obtain this by buying a product called EOTreks Route Files from our online shop.

-is located in the Australian arid zone and this area has low rainfall of around 250mm annually, arising mainly from cyclonic events in summer.
-Temperatures are very high in summer and pleasant in winter, but with significant diurnal variations leading to frequent cold evenings.
+The Pilbara is located in the Australian arid zone and this area has low rainfall of around 250mm annually, arising mainly from cyclonic events

 The area falls in the Fortescue botanical district with an estimated 2000 species of flora present including significant proportions of eucalypt species as well as acacias.
 The upland rocks are notable for iconic snappy gums.
 Everywhere other than rivers and alluvial valleys, the landscape is characterised by Spinifex; triodia pungens on the lower slopes being replaced by triodia wiseana as the ground rises.